TheMindVirus/pyro/README.md

 While a Python Port of Minecraft, Forge and all the Community Mods is the ideal goal, \
 a more reasonable approach would be to start off with Unity C# and Shaders, \
 then use that to decide what should be included in Pyro Engine.

+Pyro Engine should focus on minimalism, namespacing and dependency limited python code \
+which more simply but more impactfully recreates the voxel engine of Minecraft \
+while at the same time being modular, expandable and directory-compatible with Forge.

 Only those with full source code access are currently "allowed" to participate. \
 Neither Mojang nor Microsoft will support this approach and will actively refuse it. \